opengeospatial/om-swg/oms-abstract-spec/ogc-as-topic20/readme.md

-Ilkka editing: Changing the Annex D figure numbering to follow the main spec numbering (D.1 - D.5 -> 32 - 36)
+20211027 : Ilkka: Changed the Annex D figure numbering to follow the main spec numbering (D.1 - D.5 -> 32 - 36).
+Corrected the figure caption format fot Figure 2

 20211027 : Ilkka: Had the Word to update all fields (figures, tables, TOC).
 No other changes.